So you live in Fort Collins, and are ready to sell your home.

 Square feet means square feet.
 But seriously.
 How big is the lot?
 How big is the house?
 Condition and age play a role.

 Extras and upgrades are tricky.
 To most appraisers, a bathroom is a bathroom.
 Showerheads don’t raise value.
 Now, if everything is brand spanking new that can help value, but when we talk about extras and upgrades, its more often about a property having more elements than a comparable property, rather than having the same elements but one is nicer than the other.
 So, a nicer bathroom doesn’t move the needle much, but an extra bathroom does.
-A nicer kitchen floor doesn’t add much value, but a full kitchen in the mother-in-law suite might.
+A nicer kitchen floor doesn’t add much value, but a full kitchen in the guest suite might.

 This is why it’s important, in my opinion to hire a real life Realtor® who will come to your home and really look at what is being sold, and what it compares to.
 Every part matters.